snoplus/oxsx/HOWTO.md

-OXSX/OXO is a signal extraction frmaework built for the SNO+ experiment.
+OXSX/OXO is a signal extraction framework built for the SNO+ experiment.
 It is built to be useful for general analyses within particle physics.

 This document will try and explain the critical components of OXO, so you can